Razorhafis/mini-document-manager/README.md

 4. Metadata is saved in SQLite.
 5. React retrieves document metadata through the API.
 6. Users can search, browse and download documents.

 ---
+## Key Tradeoffs Due to Time Limit

+- Local file storage was used instead of cloud storage services such as Amazon S3.
+- Authentication and user management were not implemented.
+- Search uses a simple substring match instead of advanced or fuzzy search.
+- Pagination uses a fixed page size.
+- The frontend focuses on core functionality over advanced UI styling and animations.
+- Basic validation and error handling were implemented, while more comprehensive validation was left out to prioritize core features.

+---
+## Design Questions

+### 1. Multiple Uploads

+The application uploads multiple documents in a single multipart/form-data request.
+Each uploaded file is processed one by one on the backend.
+The file is saved to local storage, and its metadata (title, filename, size and upload date) is stored in SQLite.
+Using a single request reduces network overhead compared to uploading each file separately.
+In a production environment, limits on the number or size of uploaded files would be added.

+---

+### 2. Streaming

+Streaming allows files to be transferred in smaller chunks rather than loading the complete file into memory.
+This keeps memory usage low and allows the application to handle larger files more efficiently.
+Loading an entire file into memory before sending it could consume unnecessary memory and reduce server scalability.

+---

+### 3. Moving to S3

+If the application used Amazon S3, the backend would upload files to an S3 bucket instead of the local uploads folder.
+The SQLite database would store the S3 object key or URL instead of a local filename.
+The backend could either stream files from S3 or generate pre-signed URLs so clients can download files directly from S3.

+---

+### 4. Frontend UX

+With additional development time, I would add document previews for supported file types such as PDFs and images.
+I would also implement drag-and-drop uploads, upload progress indicators, toast notifications, loading animations and a more polished responsive interface to improve the overall user experience.

+---